 The process known as System Configuration Utility or 1:00-7:00 or VIRUS or uslotttery or X1iqfopNgnDUz6mjRTLC3fAVijUgsiiDBRYeC9W1nW1UK or Qk0t1E

-belongs to software Microsoft Windows Operating System or Installer or worm2007 or Error or j7T6Hsr3 or WinRAR or plHi9lQ7nIzHQIZFdm5srMHn2qgRoSjaKrSxCKrvKIZ9q or Project1
+belongs to software Microsoft Windows Operating System or Error or j7T6Hsr3 or WinRAR or BeatsByDreeS or plHi9lQ7nIzHQIZFdm5srMHn2qgRoSjaKrSxCKrvKIZ9q or Project1 or Application

 The program has a visible window.
-The msconfig.exe file is a Microsoft signed file.
-Msconfig.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 1% dangerous, however you should also read the user reviews.
+The MSConfig.exe file is a Microsoft signed file.
+The MSConfig.exe file is a Windows core system file.
+MSConfig.exe is able to record keyboard and mouse inputs.
+Therefore the technical security rating is 0% dangerous, however you should also read the user reviews.

 However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.
-Viruses with the same file name are such as WS.Reputation.1 or Trojan.Gen.2 (detected by Symantec), and TROJ_GEN.R0CBC0DFN13 or TROJ_SPNR.0AKL12 (detected by TrendMicro).
+Viruses with the same file name are for instance WS.Reputation.1 or Trojan.Gen.2 (detected by Symantec), and TROJ_GEN.R0CBC0DFN13 or TROJ_SPNR.0AKL12 (detected by TrendMicro).